Let’s cut pointless plastic waste, and create a world-class recycling system in Victoria.

-We can create a world-class waste and recycling system right here in Victoria that protects the environment and creates thousands of jobs.
+We can create a world-class recycling system right here in Victoria that protects the environment and creates thousands of jobs.
 Let’s invest in a Green New Deal for recycling.

 Help us create a recycling revolution